huzaifa-2005/Car-Rental-System/README.md

 ├── Car_Rental_System/       # Django project root
-├── main_app/                # Main Django app with models, views, forms, urls ├── media/                   # Uploaded images (car images) ├── static/                  # Static assets like CSS, images to be uploaded to the website by the admin ├── templates/               # All HTML templates
+├── main_app/                # Main Django app with models, views, forms, urls ├── media/                   # Uploaded images (car images) ├── static/                  # Static assets like screenshots, CSS, images to be uploaded to the website by the admin ├── templates/               # All HTML templates
 │
 ├── db.sqlite3               # SQLite database